 Price Range: $200 to $1,000

-Wehave had good results with automotive style decks if they are kept dry,although eventually water vapor causes internal corrosion.
-We like having aninput to plug in our iPod (or you can use an FM modulator to play your digitaltunes wirelessly).
-Speakers, no matter how waterproof, are good for a couple ofyears and then should be replaced.
-If possible, get a pair of really nicespeakers for the cabin with reasonably sized woofers (6" x 9").
+Wehave had good results with automotive style decks if they are kept dry, although eventually water vapor causes internal corrosion.
+We like having a wireless connection with our iPhone that we’ve loaded with a selection of saved tunes from Pandora or Spotify.
+Speakers, no matter how waterproof, are good for a couple of years and then should be replaced.
+If possible, get a pair of really nice speakers for the cabin with reasonably sized woofers (6" x 9").
 Fusion Marine stereos link with most brands of multi-function displays.
 Portable, waterproof Bluetooth speakers, connected to the Android or iPhone, are the new alternative.

 Price Range: $300 to $3,000